Advanced Docker Image Optimization: Comparing Tools and Techniques

 Docker images, if not carefully constructed, can become bloated with unnecessary files, dependencies, and build artifacts.
 Large images lead to several problems:

 While multi-stage builds are a significant step, they primarily separate build-time dependencies from runtime dependencies.
-Advanced optimization focuses on identifying and eliminating every single byte that isn't absolutely necessary for your application to run.
+Advanced optimization focuses on removing files, tools, and packages your container does not need at runtime.

 Understanding Docker Image Layers